 Sexual Struggles… and Intimacy with Christ?

 It changes everything, because it changes us.
 It transforms us!
 We no longer are orphans, living out a weary existence by our own wits, but we are loved sons and daughters of a king.
 We are royalty!
-We serve a king who gives himself to us intensely, relentlessly and completely.
-There’s no short cut to understanding this; no fast-track-multiple-steps to spiritual health.
-This is a journey of a lifetime, one that is filled increasingly with what every one of us longs for: love, peace, meaning and a never-ending future.
-To really effectively deal with the barrage of temptations we face—the idols, sexual and otherwise—that are always vying for a place in our hearts, Jesus must “become more precious to us than those vile lusts have been,” as a Valley of Vision prayer says.
+We serve a king who gives himself to us intensely, relentlessly, and completely.
+There’s no short cut to understanding this, no fast-track or multiple-step program to spiritual health.
+This is a journey of a lifetime, one that is filled increasingly with what every one of us longs for: love, peace, meaning, and a never-ending future.
+To effectively deal with the barrage of temptations we face—the idols, sexual and otherwise—that are always vying for a place in our hearts, Jesus must “become more precious to us than those vile lusts have been,” as a Valley of Vision prayer says.

-Pastor Scotty Smith says this about realizing who we are and what we have in Christ.
-“The more precious he becomes to us, the more we watch our guilt and shame melt away.
+Pastor Scotty Smith says this about realizing who we are and what we have in Christ: “The more precious he becomes to us, the more we watch our guilt and shame melt away.
 The more we see him for what he really is, the more we see all other precious currencies as the fool’s gold they really are.
 The more we come to him, the more we realize that it’s him who is always coming to us first” (Everyday Prayers, February 3).